-On a call for cooling, the indoor unit will send the room temperature and set-point requirement to the outdoor unit PCB via the data signal wire path.
-The data travels from the indoor unit to the outdoor unit via the wire located on terminal 3/C. The indoor louvers will open and the indoor fan motor will start.
+On a call for cooling, the indoor unit will send the room temperature and set-point requirement to the outdoor unit ECU via the data signal wire path.
+The data travels from the indoor unit to the outdoor unit via the wire located on terminal 3.
+The indoor unit's louver will open and the indoor fan motor will start.

-The outdoor unit will energize the EEVs that are controlling refrigerant flow to the calling indoor units.
-The position of the EEVs will be set to an initial position based upon the outdoor air temperature.
+The outdoor unit will energize the EEV's that are controlling refrigerant flow to the calling indoor units.
+The position of the EEV valves will be set to a beginning position based upon the outdoor air temperature.

-The 4-way valve is de-energized.
-After a 3-minute time delay, the outdoor fan motor will be energized.
+The 4-way valve will be de-energized.
+After a 3 minute time delay, the outdoor fan motor will be energized.
 Shortly after the outdoor fan motor turns on, the compressor will start in low frequency.
-The operating frequency of the compressor will be displayed on the Service Monitor Board.
+The operating frequency of the compressor will be displayed on the Service Monitor Board Display.

-The refrigerant in the system will begin to flow, and the compressor will discharge hot gas into the oil separator.
+The refrigerant in the system will begin to flow.
+The compressor will discharge hot gas into the oil separator.
 Oil will be trapped in the separator and returned to the suction inlet of the compressor via the capillary tube assembly low pressure path.